 - Are they still messaging people they have been seeing?: If they are still messaging other people who they’ve been previously seeing, this could be a red flag (unless you’ve discussed having a more open relationship or if they’re informing them of their change in relationship status).

 - Are they happy calling you their boyfriend/girlfriend/partner?: This one isn’t entirely essential given a lot of people’s discomfort with the use of possessive titles.
 However, someone feeling more comfortable with using the titles is a good sign that someone is committed to a relationship.

 How you physically behave around someone is likely to change as you step towards a committed relationship:

 - More physical contact: Physical contact between partners usually increases as a relationship deepens.
-This can be a test for people not used to being so physically close with another person, but for many, it is a natural part of getting to know and understand someone better.
+This can be a test for people not used to being so physically close with another person.
+For many, it is a natural part of getting to know and understand someone better.